appdev-lessons/deploying-to-fly/content.md

 Proceed as in the previous steps by creating a new organization for your app, launching the codespace, updating the fly version and running the `fly launch` command.

-The difference to the previous step comes when selecting a `Postgres`.
+The difference to the previous step comes when selecting a `Postgresql database`.
 This time you will say `Y` for "yes".
 Then, be sure to select the `Development` configuration:

 ![](/assets/select-development-db.png)